-The ONLINE Rules Meeting link will be live on Wednesday, October 5, 2011 at 12:00 noon
+The ONLINE Rules Meeting link will be live on Thursday, October 11, 2012 at 3:00 p.m.

-The last day for completion of the online version is Monday, November 7, 2011 at 12:00 midnight or a \$50.00 late fee is charged for access to the online version.
+The last day for completion of the online version is Monday, November 12, 2012 at 12:00 midnight or a \$50.00 late fee is charged for access to the online version.
 Approximately 5 days after completion, each school's myOHSAA information will be updated indicating attendance.
-PLEASE do not call the office for verification after completing the online version, IF you 'attend'....TRUST the system and it will record your attendance.
+PLEASE note that this is NOT INSTANTANEOUS and is generally done approximately every 5 days.
+Also, an email confirmation will be sent to the email of the coach registered for the meeting at the same time.
+PLEASE do not call the OHSAA Office to verify your attendance.IF you 'attend'....TRUST the system and it will record your attendance.